Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 # Manage the workflows

-The *Process Orchestration* module allows the customers to define their own business processes, such as orders, shipments, returns, etc.
+The *Process Orchestration* module allows you to define customer-specific business processes, such as orders, shipments, returns, etc.
 The workflows can be created individually in the workflow editor, they can be edited subsequently, and by publishing and unpublishing a workflow, the usage can be controlled.

 ## Create a workflow

-Create a workflow to define a new process.
+Create a workflow in order to map a new business process.

 ### Define the workflow basic settings